Student opportunities in Risk Advisory has been saved

-The success of third party relationships is critical to our client and our Extended Enterprise Risk Management professionals help maximise the benefits gained from the relationships our clients have with various business partners.
-We specialise in advising our clients on how best to identify and manage the risks that come with contractual relationships, delivering tangible solutions across our four propositions: Third Party Advisory (TPA), Business Partner Assurance (BPA), Software License Compliance (SLC) and Software Asset Management (SAM) and Corporate Intelligence Service (CIS).
+The success of third party relationships is critical to our clients.
+Our Extended Enterprise Risk Management professionals help maximise the benefits gained from the relationships our clients have with various business partners.
+We specialise in advising our clients on how best to identify and manage the risks that come with contractual relationships, with the aim of delivering tangible solutions across our five propositions: Third Party Advisory (TPA), Business Partner Assurance (BPA), Software Licence Compliance (SLC), Software Asset Management (SAM) and Corporate Intelligence Service (CIS).

 Our people work across all sectors; from sports, pharmaceuticals to financial services, and with various stakeholders within the client’s third party businesses.
 These can include the Chief Information Officer, procurement teams, IT administrators and many others.

 From using the latest technology to developing our own, to transforming the way that we work; innovation and being ahead of the game is critical to our business.
-You could be part of our dedicated EERM Innovation team when you join us.
-We’ve already developed unique in-house tools to automate our analytics, and we’re working with exciting technology companies on contract discovery technology to automate entire lifecycle processes.
+You could be part of our dedicated EERM Fit for the Future team when you join us.
+We’ve already developed unique in-house tools to automate our analytics, and we’re continuously working with exciting technology companies on contract discovery technology to automate entire lifecycle processes.
 We’re also exploring how block chain, machine learning, automation and internet of things can become part of our daily business.

 Working with us means all kinds of exciting opportunities and you’ll have the chance to work on projects across diverse industries, including technology, oil & gas, pharmaceuticals and the public sector.
 You’ll collaborate with senior people and key stakeholders in many different businesses and there will also be the opportunity to travel within the UK and internationally.
 Recent projects have taken our colleagues to Latin America, Asia Pacific and Africa.
 You’ll also have the chance to bring your voice to the table and help make change happen.

-The EERM team, whilst being high performing where no two days are the same, values a healthy work-life balance, and provides ample opportunities.
+The EERM team, whilst being high performing where no two days are the same, values and promotes a healthy work-life balance.
 Social events are democratically selected and are well attended.
 We enable our people to constantly develop, both professionally and personally, through training, on the field experience, and exposure to different clients from day one.
-If you’re keen to branch out into different areas, we’ll help you get to wherever you want to go.
+Where you’re keen to branch out into different areas, we’ll help you get to wherever you want to go.